chebli7/c-lessons/README.md

 # c-lessons
-In this repo you found a lot  C lessons.
-By Chex
+In this repo, you found a lot of C lessons.
+By Chex All those lessons were taken from the Internet & YouTube.